 Finally, set a deadline for every task on your list.
 Some may already be on an external deadline.
-Take this into consideration when prioritizing your to-do list.
+Take this into consideration when prioritising your to-do list.

-Now that you have all your tasks prioritized, make a visual representation of your workload.
+Now that you have all your tasks prioritised, make a visual representation of your workload.
 This will give you a new perspective on the journey you have in front of you.

-There are also many digital apps that you can use to organize your work schedule:
+There are also many digital apps that you can use to organise your work schedule:

-Evernote is a program that allows you to organize your thoughts and notes in just about any format.
+Evernote is a program that allows you to organise your thoughts and notes in just about any format.